Featured art “traveler barbarian colour Wip” by Brolo. Creative Commons License.

 My first change lessens the exhaustion drawbacks following a Frenzy.
 Suspending exhaustion penalties during Frenzied Rages will allow the Berserker to shake off the fatigue of the flesh to express itself in pure anger.
 Exhaustion caused by any source will also be overcome at twice the rate of other characters.

 The second change makes it easier to begin a Frenzied Rage.
 The PHB version of the Berserker quashes the Barbarian by requiring the first round to resolve before Frenzy can benefit the barbarian with a bonus action attack in the second round.
 This slow start feels like trying to start my car on a cold winter’s morning to discover the car battery lost its charge.
 It’s ridiculous that Frenzy is useless for the first round of combat.
-Additionally, Rages can end early, so the process would begin again.
-My change will allow the Barbarian to make the Frenzy bonus-action attack turn one instead of turn two.
+Additionally, Rage can end early, so the process would begin again.
+My change allows Frenzy’s bonus-action attack on turn one instead of turn two.

 Level 6 – Mindless Rage [Reworked]